 How does work contribute to wellbeing?
 What role does religion and spirituality play in our experience of health and wellbeing?
 How does the biomedical focus of current healthcare practice affect us?

 This interdisciplinary degree programme examines what it means to be ill or healthy in diverse, individualized and highly technological societies, from psychological, cultural, ethical, and political perspectives.
 Not only does religious diversity influence how we try to recover or maintain our health, it also influences what we think 'health' is in the first place and what we consider meaningfull work.

-This track within the Master's Programme in Theology and Religious Studies, has two specializations: 'Spiritual Care [Geestelijke Verzorging]' and 'Ethics and Diversity'.
+This track within the Master's Programme in Theology and Religious Studies, has three specializations:

 The specialization in Ethics and Diversity imparts the academic knowledge and skills to examine the anthropological, sociological, and ethical dimensions of health and well-being.
 This specialization is taught in English.
 The other two specializations are taught in Dutch.
 See the Dutch page of this website for information on the Dutch taught specilizations.

 The reciprocity is what makes the work inspiring